phreeza/manuscript_axon_potentials/doc/manuscript.md

 shape, but with opposite polarity, as expected for a dipolar field.
 Note that for a pure dipole field, the amplitude of the central responses have zero amplitude.
-In the data shown here, central responses show a diminished maximum amplitude, which we interpret as the contribution of the quadrupole component.
+In the data shown here, central responses show a diminished maximum amplitude, which we interpret as the contribution of higerh-order (mostly quadrupole) components.
 The model is able to capture the behaviour of this quadrupolar component as well, with a slight underestimation of the amplitude of the peak at ventral locations.
 The model even captures a small oscillation in the data with